Skip to the main content

 Dietitian

-Dietitians assess, develop, deliver and evaluate strategies and programs related to food and nutrition.
+Dietitians assess, develop, deliver, and evaluate strategies and programs related to food and nutrition.
 They develop and study food and food products.
 They manage food service systems.
-They do research and promote food safety.
+They perform research and promote food safety.

 Also Known As

-Clinical Dietitian, Community Dietitian, Registered Dietitian, Registered Nutritionist
+Clinical Dietitian, Community Dietitian, Food Service Dietitian, Registered Dietitian, Registered Dietitian-Nutritionist, Registered Nutritionist, Research Dietitian

 NOC Codes